-- PERSIST_STORE: There is no associated Resource - INVALID_TRANSACTION: The given transaction does not match the transaction of the Resource associated with this session get_association_status() returns the status of the association (if any) with this session.
-The association status can be one of these AssociationStatus constants:
+- PERSIST STORE: There is no associated Resource - INVALID_TRANSACTION: The given transaction does not match the transaction of the Resource associated with this session get association status()

 A Resource can be prepared or committed in one phase only if it is not actively associated with any session.
 If asked to prepare or commit in one phase when still in use, the Resource rolls back.
 A Resource ends any session-Resource association in which it is involved when it is prepared, committed in one phase, or rolled back.